CitiesSkylinesMods/TMPE/TLM/TLM/README.md

 - Updated Polish translation (thanks to @Krzychu1245 for translating!)
 - Updated Portuguese translation (thanks to @igordeeoliveira for translating!)
 - Updated Russian translation (thanks to @FireGames for translating!)
-- Bugfix: U-turning vehicles were not obeying the correct directional traffic light (thanks to@ t1a2l for pointing out this problem)
+- Bugfix: U-turning vehicles were not obeying the correct directional traffic light (thanks to @t1a2l for pointing out this problem)

 1.6.5, 02/24/2016
 - Added despawning setting to options dialog